RHCSA/RHCSA.github.io/contents/03- Operate running systems/07- Locate and interpret system log files and journals.md

+## 07- Locate and interpret system log files and journals:

 The RHCSA exam topic **"Locate and interpret system log files and journals"** tests your ability to work with system logs, which are crucial for troubleshooting, monitoring, and maintaining system health.
 On **RHEL-based systems**, logs are managed by **`rsyslog`** and the **systemd journal**, and you’ll need to be able to locate, view, and interpret these logs.

 ---